Ceelog/phpdoc-en/src/set/mysqlinfo.md

 `mysqli.default_host` <span class="type">string</span>
 The default server host to use when connecting to the database server if no other host is specified.
-Doesn't apply in
-<a href="/ini/sect/safe-mode.html#ini.safe-mode" class="link">safe mode</a>.

 `mysqli.default_user` <span class="type">string</span>
 The default user name to use when connecting to the database server if no other name is specified.
-Doesn't apply in
-<a href="/ini/sect/safe-mode.html#ini.safe-mode" class="link">safe mode</a>.

 `mysqli.default_pw` <span class="type">string</span>
 The default password to use when connecting to the database server if no other password is specified.
-Doesn't apply in
-<a href="/ini/sect/safe-mode.html#ini.safe-mode" class="link">safe mode</a>.

 `mysqli.reconnect` <span class="type">integer</span>
 Automatically reconnect if the connection was lost.